ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 </script>
 ```

-In the email field, we pass the email from the action data as a value, in case they are present.
+In the email field, we pass the email from the action data as a value, in case it's present.
 We use optional chaining and an empty string as a fallback to prevent any errors.

 ```svelte
 <input